10 sinking fund examples that actually work

 Many insurance companies offer discounts for annual payments.
 With a sinking fund, you can take advantage of those savings.

-Tip: Review your policies each year during renewal to make sure you're not overpaying.
+Tip: Review your policies each year during renewal to make sure you’re not overpaying, and learn smart ways how to prioritize expenses to keep your budget balanced.

 #4.
 Back-to-school supplies